Four Common Toilet Problems You Can Solve for a Healthier Flush

 We all have toilets in our homes, but sometimes we forget about the care modern plumbing needs to ensure a smooth flush every time.

 Many people will get creative with their toilets, flushing unusual items down there, wearing down the appliance, and forcing themselves to get a replacement earlier than they should need to.
-At Lion's Plumbing and Heating, we believe in treating a toilet with respect.
+At %COMPANY%, we believe in treating a toilet with respect.
 That’s the only way to make them last a long time without clogs, leaks, or other issues.

 Some of the easiest ways you can take care of your toilet aren’t always obvious.
 We’ve compiled a list to help you know the best practices and methods to get the most out of your toilet.
 Keep reading to learn the best ways to take care of your toilet, as told by experienced, qualified plumbers.